denariigames/CombatCharacterController/README.md

 The overall design goal of this addon was to be minimally invasive to the Kit, repurposing the random attack animations with the player selected attack direction.

-The character controller is based on the MMORPG Kit ShooterPlayerController as was tested with Kit release 1.72c5.
+The character controller is based on the MMORPG Kit ShooterPlayerController and was tested with Kit release 1.72c5.

 ### Demo